decisionmechanics/essential-robot-framework/notes/index.md

 - Helps keep sensitive data (passwords, URLs, configs) or environment-specific values separate from test logic
  - Variables from variable files can be overridden via command-line (`--variable`)

-### Test suite variables

-- We can also define test suite variables as follows
-	- e.g. `VAR    ${BROWSER}    Edge    scope=SUITE`
-- This can be useful for setting authentication tokens at the suite level when they are returned from an API

 ### Using a Python variable file

 Project is in `variable-file\`